pascals-msft/openshift-on-azure/README.md

 }
 ```

 Two interesting outputs are the OpenShift Console URL, and the OpenShift Master SSH command.
-When connecting with SSH, don't forget to use the SSH key from before:
+When connecting with SSH, don't forget to specify the SSH key from before, with the `-i` parameter:
 ```
-ssh -i <SSH key file> <username>@<master FQDN>
+ssh -i <SSH key file> <username>@<master FQDN> -p 2200
 ```